 Feedback from Children's Services has revealed that JNC Conditions of Service for youth workers do not prohibit this and no overtime payment would be required, however to increase the amount of provision over and above what is already provided then there would be a cost implication which the working group recognise.
-The working group is looking forward to the establishment IYPSS in October and factor in more flexible working hours.
+The working group is looking forward to the establishment IYPSS in October 2009 and hope that it will offer more flexible working hours.